-Believed to be the largest tree on Earth, General Sherman soars 84 meters (275 feet) into the sky and measures over 11 meters (36 feet) wide at the base — for now.
-Each year General Sherman grows enough wood to make another 18-meter (60-foot) tree.
+Believed to be the largest tree on Earth, General Sherman soars 84 metres (275 feet) into the sky and measures over 11 metres (36 feet) wide at the base — for now.
+Each year General Sherman grows enough wood to make another 18-metre (60-foot) tree.
 Estimations put the colossal tree at more than 2,200 years old.
 General Sherman was named for American Civil War general William Tecumseh Sherman in 1879.

 A scenic drive

 Sequoia National Park offers a plethora of scenic drives, with views of mountain peaks, frothy waterfalls and deep canyons.
 We recommend the hour-long drive from Grant Grove to King’s Canyon and Cedar Grove to see a little bit of everything.